himanjanpati/k8s-exam-guide/CKA-exam-guide/CKA-exam-guide.md

     etcdctl member list
     8e9e05c52164694d, started, d0d184b989e71cb2951e97e4f9d12bba, http://localhost:2380, http://localhost:2379, false

-Advance info:
+<b>Advance info:</b></br>
-1- ETCD acts as main central memory for k8s cluster, stores information on all the k8s objects (deployments, nodes, pods, services etc.)
+1- ETCD acts as main central memory for k8s cluster, stores information on all the k8s objects (deployments, nodes, pods, services etc.)</br>

-2- kubectl get command retieves the information from ETCD server
+2- kubectl get command retieves the information from ETCD server</br>

-3- Creating PODs, adding nodes gets updated in the ETCD database and a successful update result in change to complete

-4- --advertise-client-urls https://${internal_ip}:2379 address where ETCD listens in k8s cluster.
-This URL is configured in kube-apiserver so that it can connect to ETCD
+3- Creating PODs, adding nodes gets updated in the ETCD database and a successful update result in change to complete</br> 4- --advertise-client-urls https://${internal_ip}:2379 address where ETCD listens in k8s cluster.
+This URL is configured in kube-apiserver so that it can connect to ETCD</br>

-5- Using kubeadm tool ETCD will be deployed to k8s as a pod 6- Below command will show the k8s objects (keys) stored in ETCD
+5- Using kubeadm tool ETCD will be deployed to k8s as a pod</br> 6- Below command will show the k8s objects (keys) stored in ETCD</br>

    <b>The command has to be run in controlplane</b>